hgcl/clara-le/src/posts/15-walk-on-the-frozen-canal.md

 ### To use D3.js with React

 This last week, I tried to integrate what I first learned of D3.js with React.
 Here is the [example of a treemap](/playground/react-d3-movie-genres) I created using my movies data.
 Each box represents a movie genre.
-It is obviously still a work in progress, but I am already quite pleased with the first results. **ENDCHAR**
+It is obviously still a work in progress, but I am already quite pleased with the first results. --ENDCHAR--